enpage/enpage/docs/contribute.md

 this guide will help you get started.

-## Reporing bugs & security vulnerabilities
+## Reporting bugs & security vulnerabilities

 ### Reporting a bug